-If you got a bonus at your job, you may have noticed a lot more in taxes taken out than normal.
-This may be annoying, but you’ll get it back at the end of the year.
-Here’s what’s going on.
+If you got a bonus, you might have noticed a lot more in federal taxes taken out than normal.
+You’ll get it back at the end of the year.

 How is a bonus taxed?